Painting on Location

 Gum arabic can be buffered with a carbohydrate plasticizer GLYCERIN $17.00= 16oz.
 This is the trihydroxy form of alcohol.
 This substance is necessary to retain water or act as a humectant for opaque colors.
 Other humidifiers are also carbohydrate moisteners, either a sugar syrup, corn syrup or honey.
 Honey is more effective than corn syrup at retaining water, glycerin has a drying problem.

-Make a Gum Arabic Solution from crystals.
+To make a Gum Arabic Solution from crystals.

 Place 1 part gum arabic powder or crystals.
 Heat 2 parts distilled water to a boil, remove from heat, and slowly pour over gum arabic, stirring to mix.
 Do not cook it.
 Cover it with cheesecloth and let it stand until tomorrow, stirring occasionally.
 Strain the solution through several layers of cheesecloth to remove impurities and sediment.